WSMorrison/Hard_Parkers/README.md

 For the sake of simplicity, the website only has one image.
 The splash image is intended to give the visitor an idea of what the website is about, with an impactful and emotional image not just of interesting cars at a meet, but lit with the sought golden hour evening light that evokes the feeling of being at a well run car meet with a good, relaxed vibe and good friends.
 There could be a temptation to allow Organizers to use their own image to capture the attention of Users, but the risk is that the website could end up a mess of incompatable images and styles that would make the site confusing, garish, and unpleasant to look at.
 This would take away from spirit of a simple, clean, and calm website.

+The splash image is by Trevor Yale Ryan, and was originally published on the [Speedhunters](http://www.speedhunters.com/2020/01/slippers-and-sunsets-the-osixhi-meet/).
+It will serve as a placeholder until an appropriate new image can be taken at a local event.

 ### Wireframes

 One wireframe was made for all sizes of device, as it was intentional from the beginning that the site remain cohesive and similar across all platforms.
 Like many popular social media platforms, the site is geared around a vertical scroll.